bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

     plots consist of collections of models, so it is important to understand them enough to configure their attributes and properties.
 See :ref:`userguide_styling` for more information.

+Screen Units
+    Raw numbers of pixels used to specify glyph height or width.
+Bokeh supports both screen units and data-space units.
+For example, in a 400 pixel by 400 pixel graph with x and y axes ranging from 0 through 10, a glyph one fifth as wide and tall as the graph would be 80 screen units or 2 data-space units.

 Server
     The Bokeh server is an optional component that can be used for sharing